bdmendes/bdmendes.github.io/content/blog/2024/2024-08-26-how-a-computer-plays-chess.md

 You can find the [full source code of Camel on my Github](https://github.com/bdmendes/camel/).
 I hope you found this interesting and are now more interested in developing projects like these or just digging into computing and/or chess in general.
 Make sure to learn beyond this article and hit me up with your thoughts!

 > Update: I gave a talk about this subject at Semana de Informática 2024 @ FEUP.
-You can find it at [the slides page](/slides).
+You can find it at [the artifacts page](/artifacts).